pingcap/tidb-dev-guide/src/understand-tidb/implementation-of-typical-operators.md

 # Implementation of Typical Operators

-This section will introduce the implementation details of 3 typical TiDB operators: Sort, HashAgg and HashJoin.
+This section introduces the implementation details of three typical TiDB operators: Sort, HashAgg, and HashJoin.

-First of all, all the operator should implement 3 basic interface of `Executor`
+Firstly, every operator should implement three basic interfaces of `Executor`:

-* [Open](https://github.com/pingcap/tidb/blob/v7.4.0/executor/internal/exec/executor.go#L50) initialize the operator, setup memory tracker/disk tracker and other meta info for current operator
+- [Open](https://github.com/pingcap/tidb/blob/v7.4.0/executor/internal/exec/executor.go#L50) - Initializes the operator, sets up the memory tracker/disk tracker, and other meta-info for the current operator.
-* [Next](https://github.com/pingcap/tidb/blob/v7.4.0/executor/internal/exec/executor.go#L51) each call of `Next` will return a chunk of data, return an empty chunk means the execution is done for current executor.
-Note `Next` is not thread safe, it is by design that `Next` is not called concurrently for all the operators
+- [Next](https://github.com/pingcap/tidb/blob/v7.4.0/executor/internal/exec/executor.go#L51) - Each call to `Next` returns a chunk of data.
+Returning an empty chunk indicates that the execution is complete for the current executor.
+Note that `Next` is not thread-safe.
+It's by design that `Next` is not called concurrently for all operators.
-* [Close](https://github.com/pingcap/tidb/blob/v7.4.0/executor/internal/exec/executor.go#L52) is responsible for release all the resource hold by the executor
+- [Close](https://github.com/pingcap/tidb/blob/v7.4.0/executor/internal/exec/executor.go#L52) - Responsible for releasing all resources held by the executor.

 ### Sort

-Sort operator is used to arrange the result set of a query in a specific order.
-In TiDB the operator implement sort is [`SortExec`](https://github.com/pingcap/tidb/blob/v7.4.0/executor/sort.go#L36).
-The basic idea in `SortExec` is to read all the data from its child executor, then sort the whole data set.
+The Sort operator is used to arrange the result set of a query in a specific order.
+In TiDB, the operator implementing sort is [`SortExec`](https://github.com/pingcap/tidb/blob/v7.4.0/executor/sort.go#L36).
+The fundamental concept behind `SortExec` is to read all the data from its child executor and then sort the entire data set.

-In `Next`, it calls [`fetchRowChunks`](https://github.com/pingcap/tidb/blob/v7.4.0/executor/sort.go#L179)  to read all the data from its child executor. `fetchRowChunks` tries to save all the data in one [`SortedRowContainer`](https://github.com/pingcap/tidb/blob/v7.4.0/util/chunk/row_container.go#L460), the memory usage increases as the amount of input data increases.
-In order to control the memory usage, `SortExec` supports spill to disk.
-The details of spill to disk is hidden inside `SortedRowContainer`, each time when insert a chunk into current `SortedRowContainer` returns `ErrCannotAddBecauseSorted`, it means current `SortedRowContainer` is spilled, `SortExec` will generate a new `SortedRowContainer` and insert the chunk to the new one.
-When there is no data from its child executor, `SortExec`  will [sort](https://github.com/pingcap/tidb/blob/v7.4.0/executor/sort.go#L241) current `SortedRowContainer`.
+In `Next`, it invokes [`fetchRowChunks`](https://github.com/pingcap/tidb/blob/v7.4.0/executor/sort.go#L179) to read all the data from its child executor. `fetchRowChunks` aims to store all the data in one [`SortedRowContainer`](https://github.com/pingcap/tidb/blob/v7.4.0/util/chunk/row_container.go#L460).
+The memory usage grows as the input data volume increases.
+To manage the memory usage, `SortExec` has spill-to-disk support.
+The details of this spilling are encapsulated within `SortedRowContainer`.
+Every time the insertion of a chunk into the current `SortedRowContainer` returns `ErrCannotAddBecauseSorted`, it indicates that the current `SortedRowContainer` has been spilled. `SortExec` will then create a new `SortedRowContainer` and insert the chunk into this new container.
+Once there's no data coming from its child executor, `SortExec` will [sort](https://github.com/pingcap/tidb/blob/v7.4.0/executor/sort.go#L241) the current `SortedRowContainer`.

-After `fetchRowChunks` finishes, `Next` will begin to generate sorted results, depends weather spill to disk is triggered or not, there is two ways to generate the final sorted results
+After `fetchRowChunks` completes, `Next` starts producing sorted results.
+Depending on whether a spill to disk was initiated, there are two methods to produce the final sorted outcomes:

-* Spill is not triggered: this is the simple case, when spill is not triggered, since the whole `SortedRowContainer` is sorted at the end of `fetchRowChunks`, in `Next`, it just calls [`GetSortedRowAndAlwaysAppendToChunk`](https://github.com/pingcap/tidb/blob/v7.4.0/executor/sort.go#L133) to retrieve the sorted data from `SortedRowContainer`
+* Spill not initiated: In this straightforward scenario, if there's no spill, since the entire `SortedRowContainer` gets sorted at the end of `fetchRowChunks`, during `Next`, it simply invokes [`GetSortedRowAndAlwaysAppendToChunk`](https://github.com/pingcap/tidb/blob/v7.4.0/executor/sort.go#L133) to fetch the sorted data from `SortedRowContainer`.
-* Spill is triggered: when spill is triggered, each round of spill will generate an independent `SortedRowContainer`, and will be saved in [`partitionList`](https://github.com/pingcap/tidb/blob/v7.4.0/executor/sort.go#L55), in `Next`, it use [external multi way merge sort](https://github.com/pingcap/tidb/blob/v7.4.0/executor/sort.go#L143) to merge all the partial sorted data stream into one final sorted data stream.
+* Spill initiated: When a spill occurs, each spilling round produces an independent `SortedRowContainer`, stored in [`partitionList`](https://github.com/pingcap/tidb/blob/v7.4.0/executor/sort.go#L55).
+In `Next`, an [external multi-way merge sort](https://github.com/pingcap/tidb/blob/v7.4.0/executor/sort.go#L143) merges all partially sorted data streams into one final sorted data stream.

 ### HashAgg

-`HashAgg` operator uses hash table to perform grouping and aggregation.
-In TiDB the operator implement hash aggregation is [`HashAggExec`](https://github.com/pingcap/tidb/blob/v7.4.0/executor/aggregate/agg_hash_executor.go#L91).
+The `HashAgg` operator uses a hash table to perform grouping and aggregation.
+In TiDB, the operator implementing hash aggregation is [`HashAggExec`](https://github.com/pingcap/tidb/blob/v7.4.0/executor/aggregate/agg_hash_executor.go#L91).

-`HashAgg` has two execution mode: parallel execution and un-parallel execution.
-During build stage, the planner is responsible to decide the execution mode for a `HashAgg`, a `HashAgg` will be in un-parallel execution mode if one of these conditions is true
+`HashAgg` has two execution modes: parallel and non-parallel execution.
+During the build stage, the planner is responsible for deciding the execution mode for a `HashAgg`.
+A `HashAgg` will operate in non-parallel execution mode if one of the following conditions is true:

-* The aggregation function contains `distinct`
+* The aggregation function contains `distinct`.
-* The aggregation function(`GROUP_CONCAT`) contains `order by`
+* The aggregation function (`GROUP_CONCAT`) contains `order by`.
-* User explicitly set both `hashAggPartialConcurrency` and `hashAggFinalConcurrency` to 1
+* The user explicitly sets both `hashAggPartialConcurrency` and `hashAggFinalConcurrency` to 1.

-#### Un-parallel execution
+#### Non-parallel Execution

-Un-parallel execution mode executes aggregation in one thread, [`unparallelExec`](https://github.com/pingcap/tidb/blob/v7.4.0/executor/aggregate/agg_hash_executor.go#L493) is the core function for un-parallel execution.
-In `unparallelExec`, it first reads all the data from its child executor, aggregate the data using [execute](https://github.com/pingcap/tidb/blob/v7.4.0/executor/aggregate/agg_hash_executor.go#L548), after `execute` is done, `unparallelExec` begin to generate result by traverse all the group by key, and generate one row for each key by calling [AppendFinalResult2Chunk](https://github.com/pingcap/tidb/blob/v7.4.0/executor/aggregate/agg_hash_executor.go#L505) for each aggregation function
+Non-parallel execution mode performs aggregation in a single thread. [`unparallelExec`](https://github.com/pingcap/tidb/blob/v7.4.0/executor/aggregate/agg_hash_executor.go#L493) is the core function for non-parallel execution.
+In `unparallelExec`, it first reads all the data from its child executor, then aggregates the data using [execute](https://github.com/pingcap/tidb/blob/v7.4.0/executor/aggregate/agg_hash_executor.go#L548).
+After `execute` completes, `unparallelExec` starts to generate results by traversing all the group-by keys, generating one row for each key by calling [AppendFinalResult2Chunk](https://github.com/pingcap/tidb/blob/v7.4.0/executor/aggregate/agg_hash_executor.go#L505) for each aggregation function.

-#### Parallel execution
+#### Parallel Execution

-Parallel execution mode executes aggregation using multiple threads, it divides the aggregation into two stages
+Parallel execution mode performs aggregation using multiple threads, dividing the aggregation into two stages:

-* Partial stage: each thread aggregates part of the input data into partial results
+* Partial stage: each thread aggregates a portion of the input data into partial results.
-* Final stage: each thread aggregates partial results into final results
+* Final stage: each thread aggregates the partial results into final results.

-The parallel execution flow is as the following graph shows
+The flow of parallel execution is illustrated in the following graph:

 ```
                             +-------------+